rnwood13/diag-upload-service/README.md

 - There is a Security Group on the EFS instance that only allows the ECS SG as a source
 - ECS utilizes transit encryption to EFS
 - Terraform state files are encrypted in S3 with DyanamoDB locking
-- The application uses basic authentication in the Node app by using `express-basic-auth`
+- The application uses basic authentication in the Node app by using `express-basic-auth` (currently set to admin/admin so be sure to change before deploying, or better yet, use a more secure auth mechanism)

-### Reliability
+### Reliability and Testing

-There are Node.js tests for the application using mocha and chai which tests that the application is production-ready.
+There are Node.js unit tests for the application using mocha and chai which tests that the application is production-ready.
+These include tests for each API endpoint ('/', '/upload', '/download/:id', '/files') as well as tests for basic auth.
 See the `test/` directory for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>